EZIOxtn/ecommerce_store/README.md

 # 🛒 Full-Stack E-Commerce Platform

+A powerful and modern **full-stack e-commerce solution** built with performance, scalability, and security in mind.

-A complete full-stack e-commerce application built with modern technologies.
-This project includes a **customer-facing storefront**, an **admin dashboard**, and a **robust backend API** with authentication and database integration.
+This project includes a **high-performance frontend**, a **feature-rich admin dashboard**, and a **secure backend API** with advanced protections and payment integration.

 ---